Smart Contract Risks in DeFi Lending: What You Need to Know

 Monitor Your Positions

-Understand What You Are Using
+Understand What You're Using

 Check Audit Reports Yourself